 Chutiyami M, Cheong AMY, Salihu D, et al.

-(Jan 2022) This meta-review aims to provide a comprehensive overview of overall mental health of health care professionals during the COVID-19 pandemic through a comprehensive literature search.
-The methodology quality of eligible studies was assessed using Joanna Briggs Institute checklist for systematic reviews.
-It was concluded that health care professionals have experienced various mental health issues during COVID-19 pandemic.
-The meta-review, therefore, recommends targeted interventions and health policies that address specific mental health issues to support health professionals worldwide during the duration of the COVID-19 pandemic and similar future health crises.
+(Jan 2022) This meta-review aims to provide a comprehensive overview of the mental health of health care professionals during the COVID-19 pandemic.
+It was concluded that health care professionals have experienced various mental health issues during COVID-19 pandemic and recommends targeted interventions and health policies to support professionals during the duration of the COVID-19 pandemic and similar future health crises.
 Read more

 Healing our own: A randomized trial to assess benefits of peer support doi: 10.1097/PTS.0000000000000771